Lord of the Rings Game One, part one

 Solution, pictures, and map (spoiler alert!)

-It's amazing how much time one can spend on documenting the user's side of a text adventure game.
-But making a map is quite useful, and — for me at least — part of the reason to play these games.
+It's amazing how much time one can spend on documenting the user's side of a text adventure.
+But making a map is quite useful, and — for me at least — part of the fun.

 (Originally published 2019/05/18)